A young girl, June, is taken by her father after leaving school. Mary Phillips, June's mother, asks

 This is a very typical Shoestring episode I think.
 A

-thriller certainly, but we also get a good glimpse into the very believable guest characters' lives, leading to an uncertain ending. |
+thriller certainly, but we also get a good glimpse into

 EPISODE GUIDE